 A number of organizations have published screening guidelines for osteoporosis.

-The American College of Obstetricians and Gynecologists (ACOG) recommends:
+The American College of Obstetricians and Gynecologists (ACOG) has guidelines for women and recommends:

 - Bone mineral density screening for all women beginning at age 65.

-- Postmenopausal women younger than 65 should only be screened with DXA if they have significant risk factors for osteoporosis and/or bone fracture.
+- Postmenopausal women younger than 65 can be screened with DXA if they have significant risk factors for osteoporosis and/or bone fracture.

 - In the absence of new risk factors, DXA screening should not be performed more frequently than every two years.